ViaScientific/vfdocs/docs/ViaFoundry/pipeline_guide.md

 Just like adding processes, you can use the drag and drop feature to add input parameters to your pipeline.
-Once you drag an input parameter, you will see a smaller orange circle representing the input parameter in the workplace, as shown in the figure below:
+Once you drag an input parameter, you will see a smaller orange circle representing the input parameter in the workspace, as shown in the figure below:

 ![image](../dolphinNext/dolphinnext_images/pipeline_buildindex.png)